We provide coverage in South Asia and Middle East: servicing 210+ countries and territories.

 Key criteria to compare:

 For UK businesses that trade internationally, the World Account from WorldFirst simplifies cross-border payments.
-It replaces multiple overseas accounts with one secure platform for global payments and collections.
+It replaces the need for multiple overseas accounts with one secure platform for international payments and collections.

 With a World Account, you can: